aws/aws-eks-best-practices/content/networking/ip-optimization-strategies/index.md

 * number of IP addresses currently assigned to Pods
 * total and maximum number of IP address available

 You can also set [CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) to get notified if a subnet is running out of IP addresses.
-Please visit EKS user guide for install instructions of [CNI metrics helper](https://docs.aws.amazon.com/eks/latest/userguide/cni-metrics-helper.html) (make sure `DISABLE_METRICS` variable for VPC CNI is set to false).
+Please visit EKS user guide for install instructions of [CNI metrics helper](https://docs.aws.amazon.com/eks/latest/userguide/cni-metrics-helper.html)

+!!! warning
+    Make sure `DISABLE_METRICS` variable for VPC CNI is set to false.

 #### Further considerations